 The decision on application method for herbicides boils down to two main factors: (a) target type and (b) mode of action.
 In general, It’s easier for sprays to stick to broadleaf plants on account of their comparatively larger leaf size and better wettability compared to grassy plants.
-There are exceptions, of course – at the cotyledon stage, these plants can be very small and a finer spray may be needed.
+There are exceptions, of course – at the cotyledon stage, broadleaf plants can be very small and a finer spray may be needed.
 Water sensitive paper is a very useful tool to make that assessment.
 Imagine if a tiny cotyledon could fit between deposits – that could be a miss!

 Some weeds are also more difficult to wet, and those may also need a finer spray or a better surfactant for proper leaf contact.
 An easy test is to apply plain water to the leaf with a spray bottle.
 If the water beads off or the droplets remain perched on top in discrete spheres, the surface is considered hard to wet.
 Most grassy weeds are considered hard to wet, while most broadleaf weeds are easy to wet, but there are exceptions in each case.

 Grassy weeds are as a rule both smaller, more vertically oriented, and almost without exception more difficult to wet than broadleaf species.
 All these factors call for finer sprays for effective targeting and spray retention.

 There are about thirty mode of action (MOA) groups among the herbicides with about ten accounting for the majority in Canadian prairie agriculture.
 It’s probably an over-simplification to categorize them into just two groups – systemic and contact.
 But that grouping goes a long way to making an application decision.